Between Stability and Chaos: Part Four (of 6)—“California Hear I Come”

 Brice once again became his mother’s tag-along.

-As it happened, a few months later in 1938, the city suffered a historic flood of nearly biblical proportions.
-Quite a welcome for the 16-year-old.
+As it happened, a disaster struck Los Angeles shortly after Brice arrived.
+At the beginning of 1938, the city suffered a historic, nearly biblical-sized flood—quite a welcome for the 16-year-old.

 What a change from New York.
 And what on earth did the worldly teen, who was engrossed in art, feel about suddenly moving to the cultural desert that was LA?

 It was not anywhere close to the sophisticated, hustling, and bustling Manhattan.
 It did not have a long history, nor dense vertical space, nor world-class museums, or other top-notch cultural venues.
 It also did not have Botkin.

 The young City of the Angeles was a ‘blank canvas’ with swaths of flat, vacant spaces in between mostly single- and two-story homes set on wide, empty streets with little traffic for the most part.
 In fact, Los Angeles County was the agricultural center of North America until the 1950s.